Serving as a contact person at the department

 Some students are given recommendations such as “Instructions are to be given both orally and in writing”.
 If the student so wishes – contact the teachers on the course and inform them about the recommendations.

-The coordinators are then responsible for sending out information about the task/fee to the student and note taker.
+5. The coordinators are responsible for sending out information about the assignment to the note-taker as well as instructions to the student receiving the notes.

 In your role as contact person, you may meet students who experience challenges while studying but who are not granted special pedagogical support.
 In such cases, please inform the students about the general resources available at the University which they find in the student gateway.